ArfatulAsif/EasyBanglish-ONTORPONTHIK-KUET-BITFEST-2025/images/Readme.md

-## This folder contains Screenshots of the EasyBanglish Mobile App
+## This folder contains Screenshots of the EasyBanglish Mobile App & Heckathon Moment